Daniela Mercury: Reinventing popular culture with Canibália and working with Cabeça de Nós Todos (2007–2013)

 On November 19, 2007, the singer released "Preta", which features Seu Jorge.
 The song, which is strongly influenced by samba, was one of the most played in the country during the carnival.
 For the 2009's Carnival, Mercury recorded the song "Oyá Por Nós", who wrote with Alfredo Moura and Margareth Menezes.
 The theme, based on the song "Ketu de Iansã" was first used by Moura in the doctoral ceremony honoris-cause of Gilberto Gil at the University of Aveiro in Portugal.
 After that, Moura used the theme in a play in Vienna, Austria, at the University of Musicology.
 A year later, he showed the theme for Daniela, who did not know and she immediately wanted to record it to launch in the Carnival.
 In 2009, Rolling Stone Brasil magazine named Daniela as one of the 100 greatest artists of Brazilian music of all time.
 The names chosen by the expert jury, only 16 were women.

-Finally in November 2009, Daniela released the album entitled Canibália.
-The album marks her return to the studio after five years.
-The recording sessions for the album takes almost three years to be done, Canibália hit stores with five different covers – a Gringo Cardia project.
-And five different track lists for the album, according to the singer, is an extensive project that combines music, dance, video and plastic arts – various expressions of art covered by it.

-Daniela Mercury has said that "Canibália is an embrace, a swallow of Tropicália, the Clube da Esquina and everything that has since been created in the arts in Brazil since the – ‘Semana de 22’ [‘Semana de Arte Moderna de 1922 ’-The Week of Modern Art] – I yearn for the liberty that comes from this anthropophagic movement, of the Cannibalist Manifesto by Oswald de Andrade and its practice by Mario [de Andrade), who spoke that these mixtures reinforce our [Brazilian] identity".